ZixeSea/ServerStats/HOW_TO_INSTALL.md

 # How to setup ServerStats
 Here is a step by step instructions, if you need more help after doing the steps you can join [**my discord server**](https://discordapp.com/invite/bZt8WkS).
-Make sure that the bot has **Manage Roles, Manage Channels, Read Text Channels & See Voice Channels and Connect permissions**, but if you didn't change the invite link or settings on that page I will all be good.
+Make sure that the bot has **Manage Channels, Read Text Channels & See Voice Channels and Connect permissions**, but if you didn't change the invite link or settings on that page I will all be good.

 **Important** You can check if the bot has the right permissions by running the command `s/check`.

 **[You can also watch a instruction video here.](https://vimeo.com/316592316/b7bd1ea09b)**

 # Step 1 (Adding the bot)
-The first thing you have to do is add the bot to your server, use [**this link**](https://discordapp.com/oauth2/authorize?client_id=458276816071950337&permissions=269577236&scope=bot) to add the bot.
+The first thing you have to do is add the bot to your server, use [**this link**](https://discordapp.com/oauth2/authorize?client_id=458276816071950337&permissions=1133584&scope=bot) to add the bot.
 (You need to be login with Discord on your browser).

 ![image](https://cdn.discordapp.com/attachments/527152500139229204/527152574608965642/invite_steps.png)